-- Redemption: This is the main entry route for those who do not qualify through Patrimony.
-Candidates must be proposed by a Liveryman of at least five years standing and seconded by a member of the Court, who must both have known the candidate for at least two years.
+- Redemption: This is the main entry route.
+Candidates must be proposed by a Liveryman of at least two years standing and seconded by a member of the Court, who must both have known the candidate for at least two years.
 Candidates should also have attended a Company function prior to seeking the Livery.
 This process may be simplified where the Industry Committee recommends a potential Liveryman to the Court.
 Entry is not guaranteed.

 - Presentation: This is where a potential candidate is a Chief Executive of at least one years’ standing of one of the specified trade associations and educational bodies with whom the Company or its Liverymen have close connections (or other persons at the rare discretion of the Court).
 There is a similar entry procedure to that by Redemption (and technically it is Redemption) but subject to certain concessions.

-The candidate is required to submit an application form to the Clerk, along with a cheque for the Freedom fine.
+The candidate (whether receiving the Livery by Patrimony, Redemption or Presentation) is required to submit an application form to the Clerk, along with a cheque for the Freedom fine.
 The form is then circulated to the Court and, provided there is no objection, the candidate (save one who is being admitted by presentation) is invited for interview by the Middle Warden.
-A the end of the interview (which includes a briefing about the company, given by the Master and the Wardens) the candidate is admitted the Freedom of the Company in a short ceremony.
+At the end of the interview (which includes a briefing about the company, given by the Master and the Wardens) the candidate is admitted the Freedom of the Company in a short ceremony.

 There are two other exceptional categories of Company Freemen, namely:

 - Honorary Freemen

 The Freedom of the City